tikv/rfcs/text/2020-03-11-versioned-kv.md

   periodically starting the gc worker in the background to delete redundant versions of data;
 - using compaction filter via rocksdb compaction to delete redundant versions.
+  The default maximum number of versions is 1, which can default to the compaction filter recycling version , so recycling efficiency is moderate.

-The GC method consumes CPU or storage resources, but the version recycling is accurate and efficient; The compaction filter method does not take up CPU or storage resources.
+The GC method consumes CPU or storage resources, but the version recycling is accurate and efficient; the compaction filter method does not take up CPU or storage resources.
 However, compaction only has a local applicable scope, so multi-version recycling efficiency is low.

-This proposal adopts a combination of the above two methods, with compaction as the major mechanism and GC as the supplement.
-The default maximum number of versions is 1, which can default to the compaction filter recycling version , so recycling efficiency is moderate.
-If the maximum number of versions is more than 1 or more efficient version recycling is required, you can dynamically configure GC to enable it.

-The compaction filter is customized based on the maximum number of versions, `MaxVerNum`, and delete tombstone based on key instead of key: `ts`.
-So only one `MaxVerNum` can be set for one `cf`.
+This proposal adopts GC method mainly, and could reuse the logic of TxnKV GC.

 ### Data increment